 Parekawhia is the NZ Transport Agency Regional Director for the Waikato-Bay of Plenty.
 She was previously the CEO of Waikato-Tainui.
 With masters degrees from Waikato University and the University of Wisconsin, she has over 20 years of public policy and public sector management experience.
 Parekawhia helped establish Maaori Television and acted as strategic advisor to Prime Ministers Bolger, Shipley and Clarke.
 Some current and past governance roles include Sports Waikato, Mighty River Power, Waikato Regional Economic Development Forum, Global Women’s Forum and Deputy Chair of Te Waananga o Aotearoa.
 She was a 2015 and 2016 finalist in the Westpac-Fairfax Women of Influence Awards.
 Parekawhia grew up in Whatawhata, has two daughters and is a proud grandmother.

 Simon is an experienced executive and director who returned to the Waikato in 2013 following 13 years in Auckland, the United States, and UK.
-Simon is involved with a strategy and technology firm, is a Director of Jumping Beans International and a Trustee of the McKenzie Centre, a charitable trust providing early intervention services for children with special needs and their families.
+Simon is the CEO of Holdfast, a Director of Jumping Beans International and a Trustee of the McKenzie Centre, a charitable trust providing early intervention services for children with special needs and their families.

 Pam is a scientist and experienced Hamilton businesswoman who has led start-ups in manufacturing, human resources and dairy technology.
 She is co-founder and managing director of Longveld, a business specialising in stainless steel fabrication which was named Waikato Business of the Year in 2009.
 Pam is a Chartered Member of the Institute of Directors and serves as a board member for NZ Fieldays Society, Wintec and Wintec Student Residence Trust.
 Previous board roles include Trust Waikato, Waikato Chamber of Commerce and Hamilton Arts Forum.
 Pam lives in Hamilton with her husband Les, and has three adult children.